 The California Coordinated Care Initiative: Advanced Training

 Consumer Protections and Benefit Package Summary

 California's Coordinated Care Initiative (CCI), including the federally-approved dual eligible demonstration known as...

 - WEBINAR: Cal-MediConnect – A Summary of the Three-Way Contract

 Cal- MediConnect - A Summary of the Three-Way Contract

-Last week, the Centers for Medicare and Medicaid Services (CMS) released the template of the three-way-contract CMS entered into with the Department of Health Care Services and the ...
+In March 2014, the Centers for Medicare and Medicaid Services (CMS) released the template of the three-way-contract CMS entered into with the Department of Health Care Services and the health pla...

 - NSCLC Urges Eligibility Cliff Inclusion in HHS Strategic Plan